AStcherbinine/omegapy/docs/doc_omega_data.md

         Number of parameters describing the geometry of the observation. point_mode : str
         The pointing mode of the instrument.
+    target : str
+        The name of the target of the observation ('MARS', 'PHOBOS' or 'DEIMOS') . mode_channel : int
-    orient : array
+        Information about the presence of each channel. orient : array
         The vector orientation of the spacecraft.
     subsol_lat : float